denniskigen/o3-docs/README.md

 # O3 Docs

-** NOTE: THIS IS NO LONGER THE ACTIVELY MAINTAINED SOURCE OF TRUTH FOR O3 DEV DOCS.
-This effort has been moved to the OpenMRS Wiki at: https://openmrs.atlassian.net/wiki/x/4QABCQ **
+**⚠️ NOTE: THIS IS NO LONGER THE ACTIVELY MAINTAINED SOURCE OF TRUTH FOR O3 DEV DOCS.
+This effort has been moved to the OpenMRS Wiki at https://openmrs.atlassian.net/wiki/x/4QABCQ**

 Documentation site for O3, the frontend framework for OpenMRS.
 This documentation is intended to enable developers to develop and deploy custom UI features for OpenMRS.